japesinator/Idris-Bifunctors/README.md

 To Install
 ----------

-Run `idris --install quantities.ipkg` from inside this directory, and then if you want to use it with anything, invoke idris with `-p bifunctors` (i.e.
+Run `idris --install bifunctors.ipkg` from inside this directory, and then if you want to use it with anything, invoke idris with `-p bifunctors` (i.e.
 `idris -p bifunctors hack_the_planet.idr`)